gabrielmanalu/JokesApps/README.md

 ## JokesApp
+MVC Architecture test.
 This is an app to show you "Your Mama" jokes work with JSON data locally.
 Data saved using SharedPreferences.

 ## Demo